Glimmer (She-Ra): Princesses of Power (2018–2020)

 Glimmer again appears in She-Ra and the Princesses of Power, a DreamWorks-produced reboot distributed by Netflix.
 Like the original series, she is the Princess of Bright Moon, which serves as the homebase of the Rebellion and capital of Etheria.
 She and her mother are connected to the Moonstone, the runestone in Bright Moon.

 Compared to her "[naïve] and innocent" depiction in the original series, Glimmer is more "headstrong and feisty".
 Glimmer debuts in the reboot's two-part pilot, where she and Bow capture Adora, and subsequently show initial difficulty trusting her.
 Serving as Commander of the Rebellion, she confronts Adora's notion of the Horde, criticizing her role in their destruction of Etheria.
 Ultimately, the trio initiate a "Princess Alliance" and recruit Etheria's other princesses into the Rebellion against the Horde.
 During the series' third season, Adora is captured by Catra and Scorpia, and taken to the Fright Zone.
 Wanting to strengthen her powers so she can save Adora, Glimmer seeks out Shadow Weaver's help.
 Queen Angella sacrifices herself in the process, a traumatic event in Glimmer's character arc.

 Later, in the fourth season of Princesses of Power, Glimmer ascends to throne and becomes the Queen of Bright Moon.
 As such, she assumes position as the leader of the Rebellion.
 Having to oversee Bright Moon directly, she struggles with having to stay behind while Adora and Bow go out on missions.
 Having her frustrations boil over in arguments with the two, a rift between Glimmer and her friends arises.
 Scorpia defects from the Horde and arrives in Bright Moon requesting help in saving Entrapta from Beast Island.
 Glimmer shut down the idea of a rescue mission, ordering Adora and Bow to stay in Bright Moon.
 The two go against her wishes and sneak out en route to Beast Island.
-Enraged with the their decision, Glimmer seeks out Light Hope and inquires about the Heart of Etheria, a weapon that can only be activated if all princesses are connected to their runestones.
+Enraged with their decision, Glimmer seeks out Light Hope and inquires about the Heart of Etheria, a weapon that can only be activated if all princesses are connected to their runestones.
 Glimmer then teleports with Scorpia to the Fright Zone to help her connect to her runestone.
 While the Heart of Etheria is activated online, Adora destroys its ability to fire.
 Glimmer, along with Catra and Hordak are then captured by Horde Prime's fleet.

+Held prisoner of Horde Prime, Glimmer reluctantly reveals to him the secret of the Heart of Etheria to prevent Adora from being overwhelmed and killed by Horde forces, but she refuses to give Prime She-Ra.
+During which, Glimmer forms a tentative bond with the doubt-ridden Catra, while expressing regret over her poor decisions and interactions with her friends.
+This is enough to redeem Catra, who helps Glimmer escape via a teleporter, and reunite with Adora and Bow, with whom she reconciles.
+Eventually, Glimmer follows Adora and the others in a missing to rescue Catra.
+Glimmer and Bow watch amazed as Adora resurfaces back as She-Ra, and a rescued Catra is healed.